Are you a good salesperson or simply good enough?

 The answer to this question will become the foundation of your new sales strategy, so really dig deep here.

 Don’t just say, “I sell because I want to be successful.”
+This is simply not a strong enough “why” if you want to master how to be a great salesman or saleswoman.

 If that’s your answer, then I can tell you right now that you’re only destined to be an average salesperson at best, no matter how great your think your sales strategy is.